The 2025-2026 US News Best Business Schools report has just been released, with some surprising and some not so surprising results!

 US News Rankings Methodology

 Quality Assessment, which includes both peer assessment score and recruiter assessment score, makes up 25% of the ranking.
-The remaining 25% is based on Student Selectivity, which includes both GMAT/GRE score, average GPA and acceptance rate.
+The remaining 25% is based on Student Selectivity, which includes GMAT/GRE score, average GPA and acceptance rate.

 Using median GMAT/GRE scores means outlier scores have less effect on rankings.
-This may be welcome news for unique applicants with a low test score, as the change in ranking methodology could lead admissions directors to consider applicants they might previously have excluded.
+This may be welcome news for unique applicants with a low test score, as the change in ranking methodology could lead admissions directors to consider applicants they previously might have excluded.

 These rankings and methodology changes are not without controversy, which is why it is even more important this year to remember that rankings are NOT the be-all, end-all.